buzzykiwi/zapier-fluxx-community/README.md

 * **Input**
   * **Record ID**: Enter the id of the record to update, or leave blank to create a new record
   * **Model Group** (required): As there are so many model types to choose from, they have been broken down into four lists: Basic, Intermediate, Dynamic Models only, and All.
-This filters the Model Types shown in the MOdel Type field.
+This filters the Model Types shown in the Model Type field.
 "Basic" contains Document, Grant Request, Initiative, Organization, Program, Project, Request Report, Request Transaction, Sub Initiative, Sub Program, and User.
   * **Model Type** (requred): accepts model types in both styles: grant_request or GrantRequest.
 You must specify a Model Type before the Field List for Update/Create control will appear.
   * **Field List for Update/Create** (required)
     * This multiple-select control knows about all Core and Dynamic fields available for the Model Type you specify above.